Develop Leaders: Three Effortless Steps for Transforming Employees into Leaders

 In an interdependent culture of leadership, leadership is seen as fluid.

 Let’s use an example of planning a leadership development retreat for your team.
-Questions around budget can be directed to the finance team, where questions around retreat programming can be directed towards the human resources team who have an understanding which leadership competencies your team needs to improve on at the retreat
+Questions around the budget can be directed to the finance team, while questions around retreat programming can be directed towards the human resources team who understand which leadership competencies your team needs to improve on at the retreat.

 Through this fluid form of leadership, we understand that anyone can and should lead.